picklecillo/inkdrop-plugin-search-notes/README.md

-# Inkdrop plugin: Zettelkasten
+# Inkdrop plugin: Search Notes

-Tools to use Inkdrop for Zettelkasten.
-Maybe.
+Search notes from within the editor and add link to selected result.

 ## Commands